Intuit to lay off 17% of workforce

 David Paul Morris/Bloomberg

-The blog said U.S. employees will get 16 weeks of base pay as well as 2 additional weeks for every year at Intuit, plus a paid transition period, including July RSU vesting and bonus eligibility, before they leave the company with a last day of July 31, 2026.
-Employees outside the US will receive a country-specific package, based on local requirements.
-The company will maintain employee health insurance coverage for at least 6 months, as well as access to mental health support, plus career transition and job placement services.
+The blog said U.S. employees will get 16 weeks of base pay as well as two additional weeks for every year at Intuit, plus a paid transition period, including July restricted stock unit vesting and bonus eligibility, before they leave the company with a last day of July 31, 2026.
+Employees outside the U.S. will receive a country-specific package, based on local requirements.
+The company will maintain employee health insurance coverage for at least six months, as well as access to mental health support, plus career transition and job placement services.

-The company also pledged to provide immigration support: an extended transition period to let those on visas find more time to find a new job, as well as access to external immigration experts for advice and support at no cost.
+The company also pledged to provide immigration support, with an extended transition period to give those on visas more time to find a new job, as well as access to external immigration experts for advice and support at no cost.

 Despite the bad news for 17% of the workforce, the CEO remained optimistic about the future.